-5 reasons diversity training is not as successful as anticipated
+5 reasons diversity training usually fails

-Since the death of George Floyd and Black Lives Matter protests, companies are looking for ways to combat racial bias and discrimination at work.
+Since the death of George Floyd and the Black Lives Matter protests, companies are looking for ways to combat racial bias and discrimination at work.
 The stats are jarring.
 In one 2009 study, hiring managers were 74% more likely to hire candidates with white-sounding names when their résumés were identical.
 Despite evidence that teams with more diversity perform better than more homogeneous teams, Black and Latino workers remain underrepresented in STEM.

 Just 3.1% of American tech workers are Black, and the demographic of Silicon Valley is just 3% Black.